What You Need to Know Before Marrying Someone With Student Loan Debt

 Student loans and marriage can be a tough combination, especially for engaged or newlywed couples.
 Student loan payments can add extra stress and costs that make it harder to save for your future together.
 In fact, one study found that 21% of student loan borrowers say they’ve delayed marriage due to student debt.

 Marriage also brings in legal concerns as spouses commingle assets and share financial responsibilities.
 For example, you might be unsure if either of you will become responsible for repaying the other’s student loans after marriage.

 To help you navigate this issue, we’ve answered some big questions couples often have about student loans and marriage.

 Is a Spouse Responsible for Student Loans?

-First, you might be worried that the “what’s mine is yours” ideal of marriage applies to student debt.
-Fortunately, that’s not the case—at least, not when it comes to the legal responsibility for debt in marriage.
+First, you might be worried that the “what’s mine is yours” idea of marriage applies to student debt.
+Fortunately, that’s not the case—at least, not when it comes to the legal responsibility for the debt in marriage.

 Debt that exists before a couple gets married, including student loans, is “individual property” and remains the sole responsibility of the partner who initially borrowed it.
 The other spouse cannot be compelled to repay this student debt.